happypeter/edocs/soho.md

   - accent: decorative lighting
 - my solution:
   - use 3000k for all rooms as ambient, do keep all rooms the same to have a unified feel
+    - 'you don't want to exceed 3200k in your room' https://youtu.be/_ngjebdFVUY?t=374
     - why warm light are relaxing? because it's the color of sun set. and we human realize it's end of the day, and time to relax. https://www.youtube.com/watch?v=LgM1jjSc0CE
     - cool boy even suggest don't use anything higher than 4000k https://www.bilibili.com/video/BV1pD4y1R7RQ?t=10m31s not good for sleeping
   - for living room, we may want 'enhancing light' (>4000k and high lumen) when I have parties, https://www.bilibili.com/video/BV1H4411q7os?t=4m3s the idea is if I want a >4000k and Full brightness, you can get it, but usually I will keep 3000k for all rooms